RubixML/ML/README.md

 ```

 ### Naive Bayes
 Probability-based classifier that used probabilistic inference to derive the predicted class.
+The naive part is that the classifier assumes that all features are independent.

 ##### Supervised, Multiclass, Probabilistic, Persistable